mayosmith/inverted_index/README.md

 STEP 2: Create two subdirectories: '/docs' and '/js'

-STEP 3: Drop a bunch of .html files in the /docs sub-directory
+STEP 3: Drop a bunch of .html files in the /docs subdirectory

 STEP 4: run program in terminal (python3 inverted_array.py)